-Information on the total number of hospital-based EDs and their volume of visits are available from three data sources (AHA, Verispan, and NEDS) and are displayed in Appendix IV, Table 2.
+Estimates of the number of hospital-based EDs by ED visit volume are available from three data sources (NEDS, AHA, and NEDI) and are displayed in Appendix IV, Table 3.

-Estimates on the number of injury-related ED visits are available from three data sources (NEDS, NHAMCS, and NEISS-AIP) and are displayed in Appendix IV, Table 3.
+Estimates of the number of injury-related ED visits are available from three data sources (NEDS, NHAMCS, and NEISS-AIP) and are displayed in Appendix IV, Table 4.